pei-lu/fa24-labs/docs/docs/lab2/robertsons.md

 There is one more implementation detail that merits consideration.
 As each step consists of the partial sum being added to the multiplicand (after appropriate alignment, of course) one needs to address the question of the bit width of the needed adder component.
 It is easy to observe that the first addition to the partial result for the LSB will produce an $n$-bit sum, while the final partial sum (and product of the multiplication) which we just discussed can be $2n-1$ bits long.
 While the latter part of this discussion seems to argue in favor of $2n-1$ bit adders, one can notice that at any point the addition will only involve $n$-bit inputs, as any bits of the partial sum to the right of the actual summation will remain constant and unaffected by the operation.
-While the inputs to the two's complement addition that underpins the multiplication algorithm can thus be reduced to $n$-bit numbers, we do know that $n$-bit addition (for same sign inputs) is prone to overflow when the output is $n$-bits.
+While the inputs to the two's complement addition that underpins the multiplication algorithm can thus be reduced to $n$-bit numbers, we do know that $n$-bit addition (for same sign inputs) is prone to overflow when the output is $n+1$-bits.
 To preclude this overflow possibility, we will start you off in this exercise with an $n+1$ bit adder.
 At the inputs of the adder, we will need to replicate the most significant $n$th bit and connect to the $(n+1)$th bit position, effectively performing a sign extension at the input space.